Description of the partner organizing/hosting the project:

 [Travel Information]

-The nearest airport: BER in Berlin,Germany
+The nearest airport: TLL in Tallinn,Estonia

 Description of accommodation and food: